-In the internet access sector, some 40 companies have so far been granted ISP licenses, among them are five international call license holders and all the cellular operators.
+In the internet access sector, some 40 companies have so far been granted ISP licenses, among them are five holders of international call licenses and all the cellular operators.

 For further information regarding competition in the sector, see section 4.6.